 In SAS Management Console, you must create a user definition for the SAS Replication Administrator that you just created in the operating system.
 The SAS Replication Administrator will have three logins, one for each server.
 For each login, the user ID must belong to an administrative user on the associated machine.
+(The target metadata server administrator should be an unrestricted user.)
 Each administrative user must have the security permissions that are required to perform these tasks:

-- $\hfill\square$ write to the applicable directories that are on the associated machine - $\square$ stop, start, and pause servers on the associated machine.
+- $\hfill\square$ write to the applicable directories that are on the associated machine - $\hfill\square$ stop, start, and pause servers on the associated machine.